ShaowuYang/idSLAM/README.md

 idSLAM
 ======

-A SLAM system using multiple Kinects for indoor applications
+A SLAM system using multiple Kinects for indoor applications.
+It modifies the PTAM (http://www.robots.ox.ac.uk/~gk/PTAM/) system to be able to integrate measurements from multiple Kinects.
+Furthermore an efficient back-end for loop closing is implemented to form a full SLAM system, integrated with the above midfied PTAM system.

-This work is based on the previous work described in the following papers:
+This work is an extension to the previous work described in the following papers:

 [1]	Shaowu Yang, Sebastian A. Scherer, and Andreas Zell.
 Robust onboard visual SLAM for autonomous MAVs.
     In 2014 International Conference on Intelligent Autonomous Systems (IAS-13), Padova, Italy, July 2014.